Frederick II, Holy Roman Emperor: Restoring the Kingdom of Sicily

+The Assizes of Capua

-After his imperial coronation in Rome, Frederick crossed into southern Italy determined to rebuild the authority of the Sicilian crown which had heavily waned over the preceding two decades.
+By late 1220 Frederick crossed into southern Italy determined to rebuild the authority of the Sicilian crown, which had heavily waned over the preceding two decades.
 Under his grandfather, Roger II, and successors William I and William II, the Norman kingdom of Sicily was arguably the most centralized state in all of Europe.
 However, during the years of Frederick's minority, subsequent regents had allowed the nobility to grab much of the Crown's power and domain.
-The Crown was weak and its effective power did not extend far beyond Palermo.
+The Crown was weak, and its effective power did not extend far beyond Palermo.

 In the first of three great legislative acts, Frederick issued the Assizes of Capua soon after his return to the kingdom in December 1220 which built on the Assizes of Ariano of Roger II.
 The legislation was already prepared before Frederick's return, down to the last detail, and he seized the earliest opportunity to publish them in the first city of the realm in which he stopped.
 This shows the Emperor's impatience to immediately bring home to his subjects that the time of lawlessness was at an end.
 The Assizes of Capua demanded the restoration of all royal lands and castles to the state they were at the death of William II, the last legitimate Norman king.
 All privileges accorded to anyone whatsoever since the end of William II's reign were ordered to submit for confirmation to the Royal Chancery before Easter 1221 for the mainland provinces and before Whitsun of the same year for the island of Sicily.
 This sweeping decree covered the entirety of royal grants made during the last thirty years, from the greatest fiefs to the smallest individual holdings, along with the collection of tolls and other perquisites.
 Spurious legal means and forged documents used to grab land from the royal domain since the death of William II were comprehensively revoked pending revision by the Royal Chancery, creating an ideal means of determining which legal fiefs and privileges really did exist.
 This proved a shrewd stroke and returned the monopoly on justice to the Crown.
 The laws promulgated at Capua also regulated the present tenure of fiefs and provided for their future control by the Emperor.
 Their holders could neither marry, nor could their children inherit directly, without the sovereign's consent, affording Frederick the possibility for constant reversion of fiefs, and a potent means of keeping control over not only the actual holder but his heir as well.